-Bryce Young taken at No. 1 in NFL draft by Panthers
+NFL draft dominated early by QBs, including top pick Young

 Two months after the hometown Kansas City Chiefs celebrated another Super Bowl title with a downtown parade, a sea of red-clad fans lined up in the streets where the century-old Union Station served as the backdrop for the draft.

-Super Bowl MVP Patrick Mahomes and All-Pro tight end Travis Kelce walked on stage with the Vince Lombardi Trophy and riled up the crowd.
+Super Bowl MVP Patrick Mahomes and All-Pro tight end Travis Kelce walked on stage with the Vince Lombardi Trophy and riled up the crowd before turning it over to NFL Commissioner Roger Goodell.

-Mahomes implored them to scream louder — they did.
+Mahomes implored fans to scream louder — they did.
 Kelce asked if they wanted to trade up for the No. 1 pick.

 But the Chiefs don’t need a QB.
-Carolina did.
+Carolina, Houston and Indianapolis did.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL